SillyDev2026/Bnum5/README.md

 | `Bnum.abs(val: Value): Value` | Returns the absolute value of a Bnum. |
 | `Bnum.neg(val: Value): Value` | Negates the sign of a Bnum. |

-## Logs, Exponentials, and Advanced Math
+## Logs, Exponentials, and Specialized Math

 | Function | Purpose |
 | --- | --- |